lkendrickd/comptia/CompTIA A+ Core 1 (220-1101) Practice Test.md

     C. The web browser is out of date.
     D. The DHCP server is offline.

-90. **[Short Answer] What wireless technology enables smartphones to make contactless payments by simply tapping the phone on a compatible reader?**
+90. **What wireless technology enables smartphones to make contactless payments by simply tapping the phone on a compatible reader?**
+    A. Bluetooth
+    B. NFC
+    C. RFID
+    D. Wi-Fi Direct

 ---